-The Soil Health Benchmark Study is an on-farm research project developed and led by Pasa Farming that empowers farmers with a comprehensive assessment of their soil health, and provides comparisons of soil health data between peer farms.
+The Soil Health Benchmark Study is an on-farm research project developed and led by Pasa Sustainable Agriculture that empowers farmers with a comprehensive assessment of their soil health, and provides comparisons of soil health data between peer farms.
 The study, which began in Pennsylvania in 2016, has grown to include more than 100 farms across PA, ME and MD, and is poised to expand even further in 2023.
 Future Harvest and the Million Acre Challenge are proud to help grow this important research initiative into MD.

 Identifying soil health benchmarks will help farmers determine whether their soil health management practices are achieving the desired results, or where improvements may be possible.

 In addition, farmers will be provided with opportunities to learn from one-another, and collaborate on innovative solutions to soil health management problems- through regional hubs, workshops, webinars and field-school programs.

 Soil health indicators measured for the benchmark include physical, chemical and biological attributes, such as aggregate stability, organic matter, microbial respiration and nutrient levels.
 These soil attributes will then be placed in the context of field management techniques, including tillage frequency and intensity, cover cropping, and organic matter inputs.

 Now in our third year of partnering on the benchmark study, Future Harvest coordinates 30 Maryland farm research collaborators from across five regions of the state, including diversified vegetable, pastured livestock and grain/row crop farms.
 Because the value of the study will grow as the number of participating farms increases, we are now accepting Community Scientist applications as well as Farm Research Collaborator applications.

 Who Can Participate: